pruttned/pruttned.github.io/src/blog/turning-git-into-an-application-database/post.md

 This way, it is easy to collect all the entities stored in one collection, and it is also more readable for a human.
 We are going to use a non-bare repository, so we will be able to access files directly, which I consider to be a big advantage.

-Let\`s point out here an interesting article <https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/> that is also dealing with the concept of using Git as a database, but instead is using bare repositories.
+Let\`s point out here an interesting article <https://www.kenneth-truyers.net/2016/10/13/git-nosql-database/> that is also dealing with the concept of using Git as a database, but it is using bare repositories.

 To speed up lookups, we are going to store document ID directly in the file name.
 This way, it is not necessary to open a file to get the ID.
 And it is again more readable for a human.
 It would also be possible to store more fields in the file name and thus make a sort of index.